mrbrowning/dotfiles/README.md

 Git
 ---

-Git setup includes useful aliases in gitconfig (and the disabling of git's pager-by-default behavior: not your job, Git) and hooks for refreshing ctags in a repo on commit, checkout, merge, etc.
+Git setup includes useful aliases in `.gitconfig` (and the disabling of git's pager-by-default behavior: not your job, Git) and hooks for refreshing ctags in a repo on commit, checkout, merge, etc.

 Haskell
 -------